aahamlin/aahamlin.github.io/manager_readme.md

 ## Stand-ups

-As teams have gotten more distributed, asynchronous channels of communication, such as Slack, have taken the place of traditional in-person stand-up.
+As teams have gotten more distributed, asynchronous channels of communication, such as Slack, have taken the place of traditional in-person stand-ups.
 Still I am happy to hold stand-ups, if the team finds them valuable.

 However, stand-ups (if you hold them) are not status meetings.
 Meaning, I don’t need to know you are working on your assigned task.
 I assume you are doing your job.
 Tools are there to provide status.
 We should use them.
 Stand-ups are for coordinating the team’s effort toward its goals, sharing problems and improvements, and to bond as a team.